id-studiolab/Connected-Interaction-Kit/docs/tutorials/connecting-to-the-internet/step-1.md

 ---
 layout: default
 title: "Step 1: Connect to your home Wifi or phone hotspot"
-parent: "03 Connecting your ItsyBitsy to the internet"
+parent: "Connecting To The Internet"
 grand_parent: "Tutorials"
 ---